MRI Temporomandiublar Joint (TMJ) - CAM 740

 • Persistent symptoms of facial or jaw pain, restricted range of motion, pain and/or noise with TMJ function (i.e., chewing) AND

-*Behavioral modification includes patient education, self-care, cognitive behavior therapy, physical therapy, and occlusal devices.
-Muscle relaxants can be used for spasm.
+• *Behavioral modification may include patient education, self-care, cognitive behavior therapy, physical therapy, and occlusal devices.

 • For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification